Sabah Tours & Trips

 - Customized 10 Days Malaysia Borneo Wildlife Tour, Daily Start & Private Guide

-Rachel, traveled in February
+Rooma, traveled in November

 This 10-day wildlife adventure through Sabah costs approx. $110 per day, suitable for ages 18+.
 Jungle lodges near Kinabatangan River provide bases for orangutan viewing at Sepilok Rehabilitation Centre and Kiulu Valley treks.
 Traditional homestays, Pandan Pandan Island snorkeling, and night walks searching for slow lorises and flying squirrels included.
 Features 8 breakfasts and cultural activities like Dusun martial arts shows and cooking classes, with accommodations from bamboo huts to 3-star hotels in Kota Kinabalu.